- The Wachowskis

 One of the lingering quibbles for this critic remains the underdeveloped love story between Neo and Trinity.
 It is, after all, a major dramatic factor in the film and a central plot point to Neo’s emergence as The One, as Trinity’s faith in him plays a crucial role in Neo becoming a messianic figure.
 She’s been told she will fall in love with The One, and she knows it’s Neo when she falls for him.
-But the Wachowskis offer audiences not a solitary scene that would help us understand why Trinity falls for him.
-The screenplay lacks any insight into her motivation beyond her hero-worship, while Neo understandably finds Moss appealing at least for superficial reasons.
-After all, Reeves isn’t an expert when it comes to emotive performances, and besides fighting for his survival in a number of rousing action sequences, his character doesn’t do much beyond listen to Morpheus’ exposition about how the world is not as it seems.
+But the Wachowskis offer audiences not a single scene that would help us understand why Trinity falls for him.
+The screenplay lacks any insight into her motivation beyond her hero-worship, while Neo understandably finds Moss appealing for superficial reasons.
+After all, Reeves isn’t an expert when it comes to emotive performances.
+Besides fighting for his survival in several thrilling action sequences, his character doesn’t do much beyond listening to Morpheus’ exposition about how the world is not as it seems.
 Trinity, too, is a tough cookie, but she’s one of many characters in the film who is two-dimensional at best.
-It’s curious that the two most engaging, passionate characters are Morpheus in all his devotional certainty, and Cypher, the duplicitous side-villain.
+Curiously, the two most engaging, passionate characters are Morpheus in all his devotional certainty and Cypher, the duplicitous side-villain.